How-to use Web SDK

 }

-As you can notice, we are using the same configuration options for the ID capture step, but this time, we are changing the type
+As you can notice, we are using the same configuration options for the ID capture step, but this time, we are the forceV2

 Marking an onboarding session as completed tells the Incode platform that the user has finished all flow steps regardless of the scores.
 This is a critical step because it will tell you how many users went through all the steps from start to finish.